Overview

 EduTrend

-EduTrend is a tool that leverages a generative AI chatbot to help educators conveniently and thoughtfully navigate and integrate current events into their class sessions with care and ease.
+EduTrend is a tool that leverages generative AI to help educators conveniently and thoughtfully integrate current events into their class sessions.

-Eventually, it became a fully functional tool built with React and Google Gemini API, and it achieved a 4.7 out of 5 satisfaction rating from 8 additional educators.
+It is a fully functional AI tool built with React and the Google Gemini API, and it received a 4.7 out of 5 satisfaction rating from 15 educators across 2 rounds of user testing.

 The project is still evolving, and we are excited to see how it continues to grow!